tario-you/yc-scraper/README.md

 # Y Combinator Directory Scraper

+Live explorer: [yc-scraper-five.vercel.app](https://yc-scraper-five.vercel.app/) · Maintained by [Tario You](https://linkedin.com/in/tario-you)

 I built YC-Scraper to create a dataset of all the companies in the [Y Combinator directory](https://www.ycombinator.com/companies/).
 You can search for companies by industry, region, company size, and more in this directory.

+This fork also includes a plain HTML/CSS/JS explorer—no build tools or frameworks required.

 ## About Y Combinator